Guillermo Larrazábal: Work

 According to Luis Alberto Luna Tobar, Larrazábal was "a theologian who meditated with light and color on stained glass, in search of the face of God".
 Larrazábal's artistic talents were not limited to stained glass; he was also a talented painter, sculptor, potter, and photographer.
 In his later years, he devoted a fair portion of his time to photography.

 Legacy

-Tohe Gallería Larrazábal in Cuenca, named in his honor, is located at the former site of his studio.
+The Galería Larrazábal in Cuenca, named in his honor, is located at the former site of his studio.
 The first exhibition of Larrazábal's work took place in Cuenca in 2012 and later traveled to other cities in Ecuador.
 A second exhibition took place in Quito's Pontificia Universidad Católica del Ecuador in 2013.